Life Support Technician

 - High School graduate or GED certificate.

-- Able to obtain a backflow license and CPO certification (certified pool operator) within six months or employment.
+- A CPO certification (certified pool operator), or ability to obtain within six months or employment.

 - Six months of experience in the operation and maintenance repair of pumps, filters, and motors for aquatic life support systems.